I would recommend you to join a study.-Cynthia, Study Participant

 Call 210-692-7157 for more information

-In Texas, it is recommended that meningococcal vaccines be given after age 11 - because there are subtypes of bacteria that can cause this disease, current vaccines strategies are complicated.
+In Texas, it is recommended that meningococcal vaccines be given after age 11.
+Due to subtypes of bacteria that can cause meningitis, current vaccines strategies are complicated.
 Vaccines are being developed that have the potential to simplify vaccine schedules.